 Nominations are accepted annually from the PICES community although the award may not be given every year if a suitable candidate is not found.
 The Selection Committee consists of the PICES Science Board and the PICES Chairman, and the Award Presentation Ceremony takes place at an Opening Session during the PICES Annual Meeting.
 Individuals who are not chosen for the Wooster Award when nominated are eligible to be re-nominated, providing that the nomination documents are updated.

-Nominations for the 2017 Wooster Award, with supporting documentation, should be sent to the PICES Executive Secretary (firstname.lastname@example.org) by March 31, 2017.
+Nominations for the Wooster Award are accepted annually from NOVEMBER 1st of the preceding year, to MARCH 31st of the award year.
+Nominations, along with supporting documentation, should be sent to the PICES Executive Secretary (Sonia.Batten@pices.int) by MARCH 31.
+Late nominations will not be accepted.

 Dr. Sei-Ichi Saitoh is a director and professor at the Hokkaido University Arctic Research Center, and a professor at the Graduate School of Fisheries Sciences at Hokkaido University, where he conducts research, advises graduate students, and teaches courses in satellite oceanography, marine-GIS, and fisheries oceanography.
 He has over 30-years' experience as a satellite oceanographer, fisheries oceanographer, GIS specialist, and consultant on fisheries issues in the North Pacific Ocean and its adjacent seas, including impacts of climate change.
 He has published over 100 peer-reviewed articles